What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 Treatment of hemophilia

-The most important principle in the treatment of hemophilia is substitution therapy.
-At the onset of hemophilia A, blood is transfused from healthy relatives, or freshly prepared citrated blood is infused.
-It makes no sense to transfuse blood that has been stored for a long time, since the angio-mophilic globulin is rapidly destroyed during storage.
-Of the antihemophilic drugs, antihemophilic globulin, antihemophilic plasma and the concentration of the antihemophilic globulin preparation (cryo-precipitate) are often used, it is made from human blood plasma.
+The most important principle of treatment for hemophilia is replacement therapy.
+When hemophilia A begins, blood is transfused from healthy relatives, or freshly prepared citrated blood is infused.
+There is no point in transfusing blood that has been stored for a long time, since antihyperphilic globulin is quickly destroyed during storage.
+Of the antihemophilic drugs, antihemophilic globulin, antihemophilic plasma and the concentration of the antihemophilic globulin drug (cryo-precipitate) are often used; it is made from human blood plasma.

 Remedies for hemophilia

-If there is hemophilia C and B, then canned blood can be used, factors XI and IX are not destroyed during storage.
-If the patient has hemophilia B, then PPSB is used, it contains factors VII (proconvertin), II (prothrombin), X (Stewart-Prawer) IX (plasma thromboplastilin component).
-With local hemostasis, a hemostatic sponge, fibrin film, thrombin, human milk, which contains thromboplastin, are used.
-If a hemorrhage occurs in the joint, then the patient should be at rest, the affected area should be in the cold.
-If the hemorrhage is massive, then the joint is punctured with the introduction of hydrocortisone into the joint cavity and with blood aspiration.
-Further, it is recommended to massage the affected limbs, physiotherapy and therapeutic exercises.
+If you have hemophilia C and B, then you can use canned blood; factors XI and IX are not destroyed during storage.
+If the patient has hemophilia B, then the drug PPSB is used; it contains factors VII (proconvertin), II (prothrombin), X (Stuart-Prower) IX (plasma thromboplastylin component).
+For local hemostasis, a hemostatic sponge, fibrin film, thrombin, and human milk, which contains thromboplastin, are used.
+If hemorrhage occurs in the joint, the patient should be completely at rest, the affected area should be kept in the cold.
+If the hemorrhage is massive, then a puncture of the joint is performed with the introduction of hydrocortisone into the joint cavity and aspiration of blood.
+Further, it is recommended to massage the affected limbs, physiotherapeutic procedures and therapeutic exercises.
 If the joint has lost function, then surgery is needed.

 Prevention

-This disease is not treated.
-You need to prevent bleeding.
-Patients with hemophilia should be registered in the dispensary.
-They must also have a document that indicates what type of hemophilia, what treatment was previously used and the effectiveness of its use.
+There is no cure for this disease.
+It is necessary to prevent bleeding.
+Patients with hemophilia should be registered at the dispensary.
+They must also have a document indicating what type of hemophilia, what treatment was previously used and the effectiveness of its use.

-If a child has hemophilia, then parents should be made aware of how to care for children with this disease and what first aid to provide.
-Such conditions must be created for the child in which he will develop normally as a person.
-Patients with hemophilia are not subject to physical labor, so it is necessary to develop mental abilities in a child.
+If a child has hemophilia, then parents should be familiar with how to care for children with this disease and what first aid to provide.
+Conditions must be created for the child in which he will develop normally as a person.
+Patients with hemophilia cannot do physical labor, so it is necessary to develop mental abilities in the child.

-The “royal” disease, as hemophilia is sometimes called, is very rare.
+The "king's disease," as hemophilia is sometimes called, is very rare.
 After all, the likelihood that you will encounter it in real life is quite small.
-But for parents whose children receive such an entry in the medical record, this is unlikely to be any easier.
-And if so, it is worth talking about hemophilia in more detail: perhaps this will help to cope with the trouble and dispel the halo of hopelessness that has developed around the disease.
+But for parents whose children receive such an entry in their medical records, this is unlikely to make it any easier.
+And if so, it’s worth talking about hemophilia in more detail: perhaps this will help cope with the misfortune and dispel the aura of hopelessness that has formed around the disease.

 Definition and possible causes

-If you turn to solid medical sources, it turns out that hemophilia is an extremely rare hereditary disease associated with a violation of blood clotting (coagulation).
+If you turn to reputable medical sources, it turns out that hemophilia is an extremely rare hereditary disease associated with a disorder of blood clotting (coagulation).
 What is its danger and deceit, you ask?
-In the most banal cuts, abrasions, a visit to the dentist and in general any medical manipulation.
-The fact is that if normally blood coagulates in 3-5 minutes, then with hemophilia it takes much more time, which in the most severe cases can lead to death.
-In other words, such patients are forced to literally walk on the edge of a knife all their lives, and the procedure for removing a tooth turns almost into a feat for them.
+In the most banal cuts, abrasions, visits to the dentist and any medical procedures in general.
+The fact is that if normally blood clots in 3-5 minutes, then with hemophilia it takes much longer, which in the most severe cases can lead to death.
+In other words, such patients are forced to literally walk on the edge of a knife all their lives, and the procedure of tooth extraction turns into almost a feat for them.

-At the same time, the opinion widespread among the people, according to which hemophilia is transmitted exclusively by inheritance, is not an unconditional truth.
-The fact is that in about 20% of cases it is not possible to detect any family ties, and the disease, although it has a genetic nature, is explained by a random mutation.
+At the same time, the popular opinion that hemophilia is transmitted exclusively by inheritance is not an absolute truth.
+The fact is that in approximately 20% of cases it is not possible to detect any family connections, and the disease, although of a genetic nature, is explained by a random mutation.

-The mechanism that is responsible for the transmission of hemophilia is quite complex, and depends on whether the carrier of the mutant gene is a man or a woman.
+The mechanism that is responsible for the transmission of hemophilia is quite complex and depends on who is the carrier of the mutant gene - a man or a woman.

-• The combination "healthy father / carrier mother" gives a 25% chance that a boy born in such a marriage will be sick.
-The chance of having a carrier daughter is the same, and the remaining 50% is evenly distributed between the birth of a healthy child, regardless of gender.
+• The combination of “healthy father/carrier mother” gives a 25% chance that a boy born in such a marriage will be sick.
+The chance of having a carrier daughter is the same, and the remaining 50% is equally distributed between the birth of a healthy child, regardless of gender.

-• With a sick father and a healthy mother, the boys' children will be guaranteed to be healthy, and the girls, on the contrary, will become carriers.
+• With a sick father and a healthy mother, boys will be guaranteed to be healthy, and girls, on the contrary, will become carriers.

-Talking about the factors that can cause a mutation is beyond the scope of this material, and if cases of hemophilia in your family (at least 2 generations ago) are unknown, then with some reservations you can consider yourself safe.
+A conversation about the factors that can cause a mutation is beyond the scope of this material, and if there are no cases of hemophilia in your family (at least 2 generations back), then with some reservations you can consider yourself safe.
 Why with some?
-The fact is that the remaining 20% of cases of hemophilia are spontaneous mutations, which science is not yet able to explain.
+The fact is that the remaining 20% of cases of hemophilia occur due to spontaneous mutations, which science is not yet able to explain.

 Subtleties of classification

-To understand it, it is worth at least briefly describing the mechanism of blood clotting in the most ordinary person.
-12 proteins, designated by numbers from I to XII, must participate in it (important note - it is “should”, and not “can”!)
-Participate.
+To understand it, it is worth describing in at least a few words the mechanism of blood clotting in the most ordinary person.
+It must (an important note - it is “must”, not “can”!) that should involve 12 proteins, designated by numbers from I to XII.
 If the level of some of them is critically low (often down to zero), blood clotting is impaired.
-Therefore, until recently, solid sources pointed to three main types of disease:
+Therefore, until recently, reputable sources pointed to three main types of disease:

 • Hemophilia A: lack of antihemophilic globulin (factor VIII).
-That is why it is called classical.
+This is what is commonly called classic.

 • Hemophilia B: lack of plasma thromboplastin (factor IX).
 An alternative name is Christmas disease.

-• Hemophilia C: a precursor of plasma thromboplastin (factor XI).
+• Hemophilia C: plasma thromboplastin precursor (factor XI).

-The modern classification is somewhat different from the canonical one: the third type of hemophilia is excluded from it..
-The reason for this is that its main symptoms, as well as the mode of inheritance, are completely different.
-Because hemophilia C is now considered a rare pathology of blood clotting - coagulopathy.
+The modern classification is somewhat different from the canonical one: the third type of hemophilia is excluded from it.
+The reason for this is that its main symptoms, as well as its mode of inheritance, are completely different.
+Therefore, hemophilia C is now considered a rare blood clotting disorder - coagulopathy.

-If we start not from the causes of the disease, but from the severity of clinical manifestations and the time of their appearance, the picture is as follows:
+If we start not from the causes of the disease, but from the severity of clinical manifestations and the time of their appearance, the picture turns out to be as follows:

-• Easy form.
-The disease manifests itself as a result of serious injuries or surgical operations, and the quality of life of the patient is close to 100%.
+• Light form.
+The disease manifests itself as a result of serious injuries or surgical operations, and the patient’s quality of life is close to 100%.

-• Medium form.
+• Medium shape.
 The whole complex of symptoms, leading to extensive hematomas and bleeding, occurs in childhood or adolescence.

-• Heavy form.
-The diagnosis is made in the first days of life, which makes the prognosis very unfavorable.
-Almost no adjustment is possible.
+• Severe form.
+The diagnosis is made in the first days of life, making the prognosis very unfavorable.
+It is practically impossible to make any adjustments.

 Symptoms and clinical manifestations